 Plans are reviewed annually by staff and reviewers at NHPRC and the National Park Service.
 Suggestions from both external and internal comments are incorporated in future planning exercises.

-The agency's strategic plan is located at: http://www.state.sc.us/scdah/stratplan200104.htm.
+2.7 The agency's strategic plans are located at:

+Archives and Records Management http://state.sc.us/scdah/armfinalrpt.htm